-Note that the Department of Energy & Climate Change, DECC (now DESNZ) conducted research during 2014-15 into the use of wood for residential heating63.
+The Department of Energy and Climate Change, DECC (now DESNZ) conducted research during 2014-15 into the use of wood for residential heating.
 This Residential Wood Combustion (RWC) survey led to a very substantial increase in the estimated use of wood in the residential sector within the DUKES 2015 publication, compared to previous UK energy statistics.
-The new research incorporated in DUKES 2021 removed this increase.
-The Defra survey adopted a different approach to the RWC survey in particular around the time period that householders were asked about their use of heating appliances.
-The Defra survey asked respondents whether they had burned any fuel in the previous week rather than over a season.
-Users' recollection of activity over a longer period was felt to be a key uncertainty in the RWC survey, in particular around accurate recollection of when an appliance was not in use.
+However, a subsequent survey of solid fuel use in the residential sector was undertaken by Defra in 2018/19 and published in 2020 which led to a large reduction in the estimates for use of wood in the residential sector in the UK in the DUKES 2021 publication.